 While competence must play a role to ensure tasks and responsibilities are properly handled, boundaries maintained and safety established, competence should not be used as a way of showing superiority or justifying authority.
 Autonomy is still integral to the process of building trust and respect in relationships.
 Likewise, autonomy for the individual is highly important when in deep learning phases- it is in those times where they need the social fabric to create maximal space as opposed to times where more close-knit intimacy is needed.

 Because autonomy is so important to learning, especially development of leadership related skills that allow for functional and genuine power-sharing, facilitators should recognize authority is at odds with competence.
 Unfortunately, this means youth workers need to be aware of how commonly schools and school subcultures associate authority with learning, and thus handicap students from their own development.
 Many youth entering programs will start in a place lacking intrinsic motivation because they have so little autonomy in their own lives.
 Many of their relationships, especially with adults, are authoritarian instead of respectful of autonomy.
-Research that studies these issues in more depth is recommended.

 Age segregation has also caused widespread isolation throughout childhood into young adulthood, robbing young people of social capital and competence of their own environments and economies.
 Creating opportunities for young people to enter “adult worlds” and disconnect from age-based roles are valuable aims youth programs can serve.
 Creating a third place based on the values of core participants can act as an example in the wider community, and ideally would be interconnected beyond itself.
 This allows for the most natural development of interconnected competence- a community of skillful and wise people that can offer support and services from a wide variety of specialties.
 Youth workers can build bridges between their inner group and people in many different parts of the community, building a wider variety of relationships (Holistic and Collaborative).